Failsafe (UK band): The Truth Is...

 On 7 June 2009, Failsafe released "A Common Goal" as download only single through Small Town Records & Bomber Music.
 B-Sides include "Only If We Learn" and two live session tracks recorded for Xfm.

 The band's second single proper was accompanied by a video which received regular rotation on Kerrang TV.
 Tim Fox directed the video which was recorded in Camberwell South London and featured imagery similar in style to the album artwork for The Truth Is...

-After stamping their mark on SXSW in Texas during 2010 the band also filmed for the third series of the smash hit Channel 4/E4 TV show The Inbetweeners featuring as the band from the episode The Gig and the Girlfriend.
+After stamping their mark on SXSW in Texas during 2010 the band also filmed for the third series of the smash hit Channel 4/E4 TV show The Inbetweeners featuring as the band from the episode "The Gig and the Girlfriend".

 Routines

 Failsafe released their third album titled Routines in the USA on 3 April 2012.
 It was released under Cardboard Empire, a record label founded and owned by the band members of an American post-hardcore band, Hawthorne Heights.
 Failsafe toured for this album with Super Prime, Forever Came Calling, Hawthorne Heights, and a number of unnamed local bands on the Summer of Hope Tour, for Hawthorne Height's new EP titled Hope.

 In the early hours of 1 January 2015 guitarist and vocalist Matthew Cogley died suddenly while on a vacation in Belfast.
 His cause of death was not released.

-Humphries, Catlow and Sprake formed a new band, The Capital, with singer Seamus McLoughlin and guitarist Nik Taylor.
-Their first EP, Hummingbird, was released in 2016.
-Humphries departed in 2017 and was replaced by original Failsafe bass player, Scott Bampton.
-The Capital then followed up with another EP, This Place Matters, in 2018.
+WYRES

+In March 2020, Sprake, Catlow and Humphries formed a new band called WYRES, along with original Failsafe bass guitarist Scott Bampton.
+WYRES released debut album Nothing Like Your Idols on 6 October 2023.